Joe Nocera: Early life and education

 Nocera was born in Providence, Rhode Island.
-He earned a Bachelor of Science (B.S.) degree in Journalism from Boston University in 1974.
+He earned a BS in journalism from Boston University in 1974.

 Career

 Early years (1970s–2014)

 Nocera became a business columnist for The New York Times in April 2005.
-In March 2011, Nocera became a regular opinion columnist for The Timess Op-Ed page, writing on Tuesdays and Saturdays.
+In March 2011, Nocera became a regular opinion columnist for The Timess op-ed page, writing on Tuesdays and Saturdays.
 He was also a business commentator for NPR’s Weekend Edition with Scott Simon.

 2015–2024

 In November 2015, Nocera began writing in the sports page of The Times.
-Executives at The Times cited Nocera's interest in sports, specifically injuries to student athletes and business issues in college athletics, as the reason for reassignment to the sports page from the Op-Ed page.
-In his last column on the Op-Ed page of The Times, Nocera offered his views on several issues unrelated to sports including gun control and Michael Bloomberg's involvement with the issue, Supreme Court terms, education in the United States, e-cigarettes, and election day in the United States.
+Executives at The Times cited Nocera's interest in sports, specifically injuries to student athletes and business issues in college athletics, as the reason for reassignment to the sports page from the op-ed page.
+In his last column on the op-ed page of The Times, Nocera offered his views on several issues unrelated to sports including gun control and Michael Bloomberg's involvement with the issue, Supreme Court terms, education in the United States, e-cigarettes, and election day in the United States.

 In January 2017, Nocera began writing a column for Bloomberg View on business, political and other subjects.

-Nocera wrote and hosted a podcast entitled The Shrink Next Door in 2019–2021.
+Nocera wrote and hosted a podcast entitled The Shrink Next Door between 2019 and 2021.
 A case study on the abuse by a psychotherapist towards a patient, the podcast was based on Nocera's neighbors in the Hamptons after he moved there in 2010.
 After the podcast, Wondery shopped the rights and sold them to MRC Studios, who created a show for Apple TV+ starring Will Ferrell.
 Nocera served as co-executive producer on the miniseries, which was also titled The Shrink Next Door.
 In late 2021, it was reported that he was suing Bloomberg over the show.
 Nocera alleged that Bloomberg withheld a percentage of the show's profits after they'd fired him.

 In 2021, Blanchard House had set up a partnership with Nocera for Nocera to host some of the shows it had in development.
 In 2023, he was publishing articles in The Atlantic and Vanity Fair.
-In 2024, he was an op-ed writer for The New York Times.
+In 2024, he was again an op-ed writer for The New York Times.
 In 2024, he published The Big Fail, a book focused on the response of the US government to the COVID pandemic.
 It was co-written with Bethany MacLean, as were his previous books A Piece of the Action and All the Devils Are Here.

 Areas of journalistic interest

 Nocera's columns in the New York Times offer perspectives on a wide array of current events.
-He writes series of columns on specific issues, and often focuses on specific areas of interest to him.